Old town Osnabrück: Town hall

 It took over 25 years to finish the town hall which is located in the central of the old town just next to the Marienkirche.
 The hall is built in typical Late Gothic style with little towers on the corners and eight statues on the front side of the building.
-The peace treats for the Thirty Years' War were signed here in 1648 that's why 42 portraits are hung up in the peace hall.
-These portraits show European envoys and monarchs of those times, even paintings that show the French Sun King Louis XIV and Christina, Queen of Sweden.
-Additionally the town house provides many historical objects, for example paintings of the former prince-bishops, a copy of the peace treats and model that shows how Osnabrück looked in 1633.
+The peace treats for the Thirty Years' War were signed there in 1648 and 42 portraits are hung in the peace hall of European envoys and monarchs of the time, including Louis XIV of France and Christina, Queen of Sweden.

 Marienkriche

-The church is located just next to the town hall on the market place.
-In 1543 the church was changed to a Protestant church.
-From 800 to 850 the church was most likely just used for funerals.
-In the 13th century to the 15th century the church was extended with to more side aisles and a vault for the choir.
-But the most impressive is the exterior view.
-Northern- and southern side are symmetrical designed with four high Gothic windows on each side and four gables.
-On these gables are statues that are made of sandstone positioned.
-Between these statues are also gargoyles in the shape of fantasied animals.
-Moreover, many statues are positioned besides the four big portals.
+The church is next to the town hall In 1543 it was changed to a Protestant church.

 Heger Tor

-The Heger Tor, also called Waterloo Tor is a part of the town walls and could be described as the entrance to the old town.
-The gate was rebuilt in 1817, two years after the battle of Waterloo in honor of Osnabrück's soldiers that died in that battle.
-The money for this gate was donated by Gerhard Friedrich von Güllich and designed by Johann Christian Sieckmann.
-With its shape the gate looks more like a triumphal arch.
-For tourists it is possible to get on the top of the gate either by using wall ramps or stairs.
-Standing on top of the gate allows a lovely view on Osnabrück's medieval old town.
+The Heger Tor, also called Waterloo Tor is a part of the town walls and the entrance to the old town.
+The gate was rebuilt in 1817, two years after the battle of Waterloo.
+The gate was designed by Johann Christian Sieckmann.
+The gate looks like a triumphal arch.